10 Best Apps For Small Business Owners

 Want to be able to make a note that one of your employees is celebrating his twenty-fifth wedding anniversary next week?
 How about impressing a client by wishing her a happy birthday?
 Full Contact makes keeping those kinds of notes easy.

-Full Contact’s basic features are available free, with affordable subscriptions unlocking advanced features like business card scanning and real-time sync.
+Full Contact’s basic features are free, and affordable subscriptions unlock advanced features like business card scanning and real-time sync.

 Gusto